Conclusion of Kandia Deep Borehole Project – Tanzania

 The borehole was drilled to a depth of 175 m in early December 2015 with the support of Water Charity funding.
 The depth had exceeded what was expected but the community pooled money together to pay the drill team for the extra work which came to an additional 2 million shillings.
 Again, this was met with more delays as our contact for the drilling crew failed to hold up his end of the bargain and didn’t bring the supplies he agreed to in the contract.

-By February 2016, the community agreed to purchase a pump, generator and motor for the well through another individual after continual failed results in contacting the initial contractor.
+By February 2016, the community agreed to purchase a pump, generator, and motor for the well through another individual after continually failed results in contacting the initial contractor.
 The money from Water Charity funding was finished in the purchasing of the pump and generator and the community donations covered the motor and pipes.

 The sustainability of the project will be maintained by the small committee of six members who will continue to care for the equipment and protect the well source.
 The community has felt strongly the need for a water access point nearby and is dedicated to conserving it.
 Additional charges that have accrued over the course of time include the motor reconstruction as it had broken down during the initial draw for water testing.
 The committee has taken charge of again raising funds among community members.
 The district is also agreed in being involved in testing the amount of water that is safe to use daily for sustained water access.
 Primarily, through a contact here in Arusha who is willing to transport the water samples to Arusha Water Sanitation offices.